-Veeam has a backup and restore solution for Microsoft Windows devices.
-Veeam agent for Microsoft Windows can be used to take backups of servers, desktops, and laptops.
+Veeam Agent for Microsoft Windows can take backups of servers, desktops, and laptops.
 Previously, this solution was known as “Veeam Endpoint Backup”.

 - Windows 10 backup and recovery Software from Veeam

 - Video Guide Windows Server 2016 Backup Solution from Veeam

 - Video Guide Windows Server 2016 File & Volume Recovery Solution from Veeam

 - Installation of Veeam Agent on Microsoft Windows server 2016

 - Taking Backup of Server 2016 as per schedule